-EvergreenHealth’s Rehabilitation Medicine Clinic evaluates and manages the care for stroke patients on the ARU.
+The physicians of EvergreenHealth’s Rehabilitation Medicine Clinic evaluate and manage the care for stroke patients on the ARU.

-Nurses with special training in rehabilitation provide 24/7 monitoring of each patient’s medical condition and handle administration of any medications.
-They also offer training for the patient and family in bowel/bladder management, medications and nutritional needs.
+Nurses with special training in rehabilitation provide 24/7 monitoring of your medical condition and handle administration of any medications.
+They also offer training for you and your family in bowel/bladder management, medications and nutritional needs.

-Physical therapists will help each patient maximize their functional mobility and overall safety during mobility.
-They assist and educate patients on proper body mechanics to increase strength and endurance and improve coordination, balance and range of motion.
+Physical therapists will help you maximize your functional mobility and overall safety during mobility.
+They'll assist and educate you on proper body mechanics to increase strength and endurance and improve coordination, balance and range of motion.

-Occupational therapists will show patients how to regain their independence with activities of daily living such as feeding themselves, bathing, dressing and toileting.
+Occupational therapists will show you how to regain your independence with activities of daily living such as feeding yourself, bathing, dressing and toileting.

 Speech pathologists will evaluate and treat any problems with swallowing, speaking, comprehension and social interaction.

-Dietitians will monitor the patient's diet and make suggestions for any special dietary needs.
-They will also work with patients and their family on diet modifications to help prevent future strokes.
+Dietitians will monitor your diet and make suggestions for any special dietary needs.
+They will also work with you and your family on diet modifications to help prevent future strokes.

-A social worker will help patients and their family develop a plan for after discharge care, including continuing therapy on an outpatient basis.
+A social worker will help you and your family develop a plan for after discharge care, including continuing therapy on an outpatient basis.
 They can also assist with ordering any necessary equipment, braces or adaptive devices.

 To qualify for admission to the Acute Rehabilitation Unit, you must: